 Sugata Shindō from Star Driver.
 He does love and care for Wako, but nowhere has it been shown that this is a romantic love.
 Also, his professed "curiosity" about Takuto as well as his gay subtext-dripping conversations with Head are signs that are too big to ignore...

 Konata of Lucky Star.
 Holy crap, you could write a book about this.
-Her room is covered in posters and figurines of moe girls, she feels her friends up (in a joking manner?), she is obsessed with adult dating games (but girls like those too... right?).
+Her room is covered in posters and figurines of moe girls, she talks about Miyuki's breasts (in a joking manner?), she is obsessed with adult dating games (but girls like those too... right?).
 She seems to have massive picture archives of moe girls classified into different fetishes on her computer, seeming to include pornographic images as is hinted at in one episode.
 She definitely admires the female form.
 She and Kagami seem entangled in some sort of love-hatequasi-romantic relationship.
 Konata, after Kagami give up her seat to her at a concert, seemingly touched remarks, "What is this feeling?"
 Konata seems to have only ever had female friends despite having interests which should win her plenty of male attention.